woko54/roboclaw/README.md

 # roboclaw

-Enhanced version of the repository from Bartosz Meglicki (https://github.com/bmegli/roboclaw)
+Enhanced version of this repository: https://github.com/bmegli/roboclaw

 In contrast to his code I implemented only funktions for motor positioning.